The inherent beauty of ivory is prized around the world. Due to this, it has been used for making various objects of decorative value for ages.

 When storing your ivory jewelry (that you will not use for long), you can follow the following steps:

-• Wrap your ivory piece in tissue paper or cotton cloth
+- Wrap your ivory piece in tissue paper or cotton cloth

-• Put activated charcoal (for absorbing impurities) in a clean, unbleached, white cotton bag
+- Put activated charcoal (for absorbing impurities) in a clean, unbleached, white cotton bag

-• Put the wrapped ivory and the charcoal bag together in an airtight container or a zip lock bag
+- Put the wrapped ivory and the charcoal bag together in an airtight container or a zip-lock bag

+Overall, a little care goes a long way toward taking care of your old antique jewelry made up of elephant ivory.
 This means using the right cleaning agents and soft cloths to do the job is highly important if you want to keep your items safe for long-term usage.

 In case your piece of ivory-made jewelry is extremely dirty to clean or has mold on it, you should get in touch with a professional who deals in ivory.

-If you do not find any reliable company in your area, you can call a local museum for help or any recommendation.
+If you do not find any reliable company in your area, you can call a local museum for help or any recommendations.
+Hopefully, they can help get back the glory of your old ivory back.